keithlegg/gnolmec/README.md

 One of the first tests I did to learn about writing an openGL app on Linux in C.

-It makes a spinning cube and dynamically loads a texture.

-Compile with "make"

-When you run it press "d" or "c" to dynamically load textures on the cube.
+The original motirvation for writing this was I needed a way to display an image on the screen.

-This was the first test of some code I wrote to give a "real time" view of image data that was coming in over a serial port for a DIY scanning electron microscope.
+The image was for a "real time" view of image data that was coming in over a serial port for a DIY scanning electron microscope.

+That propject ended, but this continues to live as a set of tools for playing with graphics and general nerdery.

+Testes on Linux and OSX.

+clone, and simply compile with "make"

+There are various hotkeys to do things, read main.py to see those.